 We currently have, and will likely continue to have, a substantial amount of indebtedness.
 Our indebtedness could, among other things, make it more difficult for us to satisfy our debt and other obligations, require us to use a large portion of our cash flow from operations to repay and service our debt or otherwise create liquidity problems, limit our flexibility to adjust to market conditions and place us at a competitive disadvantage.
-As of September 30, 2020, we had total debt outstanding of approximately \$20.6 million, primarily all of which is short term and much of which is past due.
-As a result of non-payment of past due debentures, notes payable and finance leases, we have recorded penalties of approximately \$6.7 million and penalty interest of approximately \$6.9 million as of September 30, 2020.
+As of December 31, 2020, we had total debt outstanding of approximately \$19.6 million, the majority of which is short term and past due.
+As a result of non-payment of past due debentures and notes payable, we have recorded penalties of approximately \$6.9 million and penalty interest of approximately \$7.9 million as of December 31, 2020.